Rayshawn Jenkins: Jacksonville Jaguars

-2022

-In Week 2 against the Indianapolis Colts, Jenkins recorded his first interception as a member of the Jaguars off a pass from Matt Ryan in the 24-0 victory.
+In Week 2 of the 2022 season, against the Indianapolis Colts, Jenkins recorded his first interception as a member of the Jaguars off a pass from Matt Ryan in the 24–0 victory.
 Jenkins made two key plays that helped propel the Jaguars to a division title in the 2022 NFL season.
 In Week 15 against the Dallas Cowboys, Jenkins recorded a team-high 18 combined tackles and had two interceptions, one of which he returned for a touchdown in overtime to win the game for the Jaguars.
-In a Week 18 win-and-in game against the Tennessee Titans, with the Titans leading 16-13, Jenkins strip sacked Titans quarterback Joshua Dobbs.
-The fumble was recovered by teammate Josh Allen, who returned it for a touchdown to give the Jaguars a 20-16 lead.
+In a Week 18 win-and-in game against the Tennessee Titans, with the Titans leading 16–13, Jenkins caused a fumble while as he sacked Titans quarterback Joshua Dobbs.
+The fumble was recovered by teammate Josh Allen, who returned it for a touchdown to give the Jaguars a 20–16 lead.
 The Jaguars held on to win, thus allowing them to clinch the AFC South and a trip to the playoffs.

+On March 5, 2024, Jenkins was released by the Jaguars.

+Seattle Seahawks

+On March 13, 2024, the Seattle Seahawks signed Jenkins to a two–year, $12.00 million contract that includes $6.26 million guaranteed upon signing and an initial signing bonus of $5.00 million.
+In Week 5 against the New York Giants, Jenkins recorded a 102-yard fumble return for a touchdown.
+On October 16, he was placed on injured reserve.
+He was activated on November 23.

+On March 4, 2025, Jenkins was released by the Seahawks.

+Cleveland Browns

+On May 12, 2025, Jenkins signed with the Cleveland Browns.